 No!
-The filing of a Petition for Dissolution of Marriage does not automatically remove your spouse as an heir, devisee, beneficiary, attorney-in-fact, etc. Accordingly, if a marital dissolution proceeding is pending, you should immediately consult with an attorney of the Estate and Wealth Transfer Planning team of Dobbs Legal Group, and discuss the advisability of performing some "interim" estate planning to exclude your soon-to-be ex-spouse as your heir, devisee, beneficiary, attorney-in-fact, etc.
+The filing of a Petition for Dissolution of Marriage does not automatically remove your spouse as an heir, devisee, beneficiary, attorney-in-fact, etc. Accordingly, if a marital dissolution proceeding is pending, you should immediately consult with an attorney at Dobbs Legal Group and discuss the advisability of performing some "interim" estate planning to exclude your soon-to-be ex-spouse as your heir, devisee, beneficiary, attorney-in-fact, etc.